-Jerry Buckland has been a Professor of International Development Studies for over twenty-five years and before that time worked for as an Socio-economist for an NGO in Bangladesh for five years.
-Jerry’s research and teaching is in an area that encompasses community-economics and includes financial wellbeing studies (micro-finance, financial inclusion, financial literacy), research and evaluation methods, community-based development, and rural and Indigenous Peoples’ development.
+Jerry Buckland has been a Professor of International Development Studies for over 27 years at Menno Simons College based at the UofWinnipeg and since 2020 is Affiliate Faculty at the School of Business at CMU.
+Before that time he was a socioeconomist for an NGO in Bangladesh for five years.
+Jerry’s research and teaching are in an area that encompasses community-economics and includes financial wellbeing studies (micro-finance, financial inclusion, financial literacy), research and evaluation methods, community-based development, and rural and Indigenous Peoples’ development.

 Buckland was Visiting Fellow, the College of Business, RMIT University, Melbourne, Australia in 2016.
 He was MSC Dean from 2013 to 2015 and previously coordinated the International Dev’t Studies program for over 10 years.
 Buckland was the Director of the University of Winnipeg’s Master’s in Development Practice program in 2012-3, and a Visiting Fellow at the Bangladesh Institute of Development Studies in 1992.
 He worked as an agricultural economist for Mennonite Central Committee in Bangladesh in the late 1980s-early 1990s.

 Community/Economic Development, Research & Evaluation Methods, Food Security / Sovereignty

 PhD, Economics (Manitoba); M.A., Economics (Carleton); B.A., Economics (Calgary)